open-compensation-token-license/license-token-website/wikisrc/how-to-get-sponsored-for-open-source.md

 - **Acknowledgment**: Highlight sponsors prominently in your project’s README or dedicate a section of your documentation to recognizing their contributions.
 - **Exclusive Perks**: Offer sponsors early previews of features, closed beta versions, or similar incentives.
 - **Local Events**: Host meetups to demonstrate your project in real-time and offer contributors and sponsors an opportunity to connect face-to-face.

+Explore the [benefits of corporate sponsorship](https://www.license-token.com/wiki/corporate-sponsorship-benefits) to enhance your project's appeal.

 ---